UKCloud/documentation/articles/enablement/enbl-sco-mtf-nas.md

 - Between our data centres in Farnborough and Corsham

-It's useful if, for example, you don't have enough network bandwidth for large transfers, or if you don't have a Cross Domain Security Zone (CDSZ) service in place.
+For example, it's useful if you don't have enough network bandwidth for large transfers, or if you don't have a Cross Domain Security Zone (CDSZ) service in place.

 ### NAS